gucci-ninja/Soft-Eng-Lecture-Notes/3B/4A03/README.md

 - **Discussion** -> what if school was like skill based video game, what about escape rooms

 _For kids under 2, no screen time is recommended_

+### First Assignment
+- post dated letter written as if it is the end of class